+I first discovered yoga when I was 18 and living in South Florida.
+I’ve practiced it for over 40 years, and it has served me in many ways, not just as a spiritual and physical exercise system, but as a metaphor for life.
+I thought I would use this week’s blog to look at how this time-honored method can be used to inquire into your body and mind.
 Yoga develops your awareness in a unique way.
 Yogis discovered over a thousand years ago that if you synchronize movement and breath, you capture the attention of the mind, which is usually bouncing around from one subject to another like a butterfly, or as it’s sometimes called — a monkey mind.

+A tight mind = a tight body.
+A flowing mind = a graceful body.
 When you learn where and how to relax the area around the tension, both body and mind are freed up.

 Yoga as an awareness practice, develops three skills, namely Strength, Flexibility, and Balance.

 There are numerous poses that develop each of these skills, and each skill depends on the other two.
 Strength

 , requires both Strength and Flexibility.
 Try the Tree Pose sometime and you’ll see what I mean.

 Each of these skills can be practiced off the mat, as well as on it.
 Strength could be seen as: stamina, resilience, and fortitude

 Flexibility could be: willingness to listen, adaptability, and letting go

 Balance might include: equanimity, equilibrium, and non-attachment PRACTICE

 Which of these skills (Strength, Flexibility, and Balance) need more of your attention?
 Can you think of some new ways to bring these skills into your family, work, or spiritual practice?
+If you are looking for ways to deepen your own personal practice, consider yoga as a way to bring mind, breath and body into synch, on and off the mat.
 If you are interested, on our website at: www.one-now.com you will find a tab called Products.
 In the “featured product” section will find Total Yoga

 from Ganga & Tracey.
 This is the practice Paulette and I use, and I recommend it highly.
 Also on that page is a guided breath practice by yours truly called Awakening Breath